 - How long will my child need to take medication?

-- Can my child participate in physical activities, such as soccer, football and swimming?
+- Do I need to restrict activities?
+Can my child participate in physical activities, such as soccer, football and swimming?

 What to expect from your doctor

 Your doctor is likely to ask you a number of questions, such as: